tianshengs/Camera_Calibration_MobileLighting2019/README.md

 the stereo calibration parameters (rotation matrix, translation vector, and essential/fundamental matrices); and the rectification parameters (rectification transformations, projection matrices, and disparity-to-depth mapping matrix).
-If `Cropping_After_Rectification` is 1, the program will output an additional extrinsics file, **ExtrinsicOutput_Filename_withMasks**, which contains *also* the masks for cropping the rectified images down to the region of interest.
+If `Cropping_After_Rectification` is 1, the program will output an additional extrinsics file, *ExtrinsicOutput_Filename_withMasks.yml*, which contains *also* the masks for cropping the rectified images down to the regions of interest.

 ## Auxiliary Programs